Yellowfin tuna: Description

 The yellowfin tuna is among the larger tuna species, reaching weights over 180 kg, but is significantly smaller than the Atlantic and Pacific bluefin tunas, which can reach over 450 kg, and slightly smaller than the bigeye tuna and the southern bluefin tuna.

 The second dorsal fin and the anal fin, as well as the finlets between those fins and the tail, are bright yellow, giving this fish its common name.
 The second dorsal and anal fins can be very long in mature specimens, reaching almost as far back as the tail and giving the appearance of sickles or scimitars.
 The pectoral fins are also longer than the related bluefin tuna, but not as long as those of the albacore.
 The main body is a very dark metallic blue, changing to silver on the belly, which has about 20 vertical lines.

 Reported sizes in the literature have ranged as high as 2.4 m in length and 200 kg in weight.
-The all-tackle International Game Fish Association (IGFA) record for this species stands at 193.68 kg for a yellowfin caught in 2012 off Cabo San Lucas, Mexico.
-The fisherman received a prize of $1 million once the catch was confirmed by the IGFA.
+The all-tackle International Game Fish Association (IGFA) record for this species stands at 200.94 kg for a yellowfin caught in 2024 off Cabo San Lucas, Mexico.
+The previous record of 193.68 kg, caught in the same area in 2012, earned its captor a prize of $1 million once the catch was confirmed by the IGFA.